On this page:

 No owners corporation

-When there is no owners corporation, the retirement village residents may elect a residents’ committee to represent their interests.
-Some residents’ committees are involved with the management of services, organising outings and recreational activities or helping to resolve minor disputes.
+When there is no owners corporation, the retirement village residents may elect a residents' committee to represent their interests.
+Some residents' committees manage services, organise outings and recreational activities or help resolve minor disputes.
 Residents may also choose not to have a residents committee.

-All residents can stand for election to the residents’ committee.
-Committee members hold office for one year from the date of the election, and may be re-appointed.
+All residents can stand for election to the residents' committee.
+Committee members hold office for one year and may be re-appointed.

-A committee member can also be removed from office by a special resolution passed by a meeting of residents.
-A special resolution requires the support of at least 75 per cent of residents.
+A committee member can be removed from office by a special resolution passed by a meeting of residents.

 Residents’ committees establish their own meeting procedures and decide how often to meet.
 They can also call a meeting of all residents at the retirement village.